developer0hye/YOLO-Augmentator/README.md

 [Example 움짤 첨부]()

-### Policy
+### Augmentation Policy

-Sometimes the objects in image are cropped or occluded by augmentation.
+Sometimes the objects in image are severely cropped or occluded by augmentation.
 In that case, the augmented data may harm the stability of training and performance of the network.

 [Example 움짤 첨부]()